 The Paul Niggli Foundation supports and honors young ambassadors of Swiss geoscience.
 Generous bequests of the families of Paul Niggli (1888-1953), Hedi Fritz - Niggli (1921-2005), Ernst Niggli (1917-2001) and Francis de Quervain (1902-1984) supplemented the initial contribution by Swiss industries, who established the Foundation in 1943.

-Past presidents included Walter Oberholzer, Volkmar Trommsdorff and Thomas Armbruster.
+Past presidents included Walter Oberholzer, Volkmar Trommsdorff, Thomas Armbruster and Christoph Heinrich.

 Since 1988, the Paul Niggli Medal is awarded annually, based on proposals from the scientific community.
 The Board of the Foundation accepts nominations any time and elects a medalist at its annual meeting in spring.